matthewdeaves/csend/README.md

     make -f Makefile.classicmac
     ```
     This will create `build/classic_mac/csend-mac.bin` which can be moved to a classic Mac and then expanded using [binUnpk](https://www.macintoshrepository.org/74045-binunpk) resulting in a runnable application.

+#### A Note on ResEdit and .rsrc files
+I use ResEdit on a Mac VM to create the GUI for csend, saved as a csend.rsrc file.
+You can't work with .rsrc files on modern Ubuntu/macOS and have to convert the .rsrc file into a text format that retro68 can work with.
+I've written a detailed explanation of this [here](resedit.md)

 ## Running